Ishaya Shekari: Military governor

 In 1978, Shekari succeeded Sani Bello as the military governor of Kano State.
 He was charged with ensuring a smooth transition from the military to a civilian administration.
 He was assisted in the capacity as military administrator by Isa Gambo-Dutse and Abdullahi Aliyu Sumaila, Secretary to the Military Government and Secretary to the Executive Council respectively, while Mohammed Sagagi was the Principal Secretary before presiding over the transfer of power to the civilian administration of Muhammadu Abubakar Rimi at the start of the Nigerian Second Republic.

 Later career

 He later served as Minister of Special Duties during the administration of General Ibrahim Babangida and as administrator of the Federal Urban Mass Transit Programme.
 During the transition to the Third Nigerian Republic and took part in the organisation of the June 12 election, and was briefly the government appointed interim Chairman of the Social Democratic Party, he was later succeeded as chairman by Tony Anenih.

 After retiring, Shekari entered business.
-In 1990 he was appointed a director of Diamond Bank Nigeria.
+In 1990 he was appointed a director of Diamond Bank.
 He became Chairman of Lion Bank of Nigeria, and a board member of companies such as Grand Cereals and Oil Mills.
-He serves as chairman and Chief Executive of Magami Holdings Ltd. He is also the Chairman of Meristem Securities Limited.
+He is chairman and chief executive of Magami Holdings Ltd. He is also the chairman of Meristem Securities Limited.